jar398/eol_website/doc/trait-schema.md

-* `parent` link (to another `Page` node): taxonomic subsumption; the target is [intended to be] the `Page` node for the smallest taxon that has a `Page` node and contains, but is different from, the one for this `Page`.
+* `parent` link (to another `Page` node): taxonomic subsumption; the target is [intended to be] the `Page` node for the smallest taxon in the dynamic hierarchy that contains, but is different from, the one for this `Page`.
 The `parent` link is unique, if present, and is only absent for hierarchy roots.
 * `trait` relationship (to a `Trait` node): the target node gives categorical or